cuevash/sgft-documentation/Webflow_Projects.md

 * Data modelled and stored in collections

 ## ToDO:
-### Anyway to use CMS for simple projects in a cheap and sot of easy way?
+### Find a way to use CMS for simple projects in a cheap and sort of easy way?